Chivu23/Login/README.md

 .#
 #.
+-
+-
+## also a test__

+-
+- '''test''''
+-
- from flask_mysqldb import MySQL
+- from flask_mysqldb import MySQL
-# for the next session it is necessary to install the mysqlclient
-# library and then import MySQL from flask_mysqldb
+ for the next session it is necessary to install the mysqlclient library and then import MySQL from flask_mysqldb